-Our fresh Kefir Grains include approximately 2-3 tps./30-35 grams of fresh Kefir grains, circular piece of breathable cloth(for your starter jar), rubber band and instructions on how to care and maintain, proprogate your fresh milk Kefir grains.
+Our fresh Kefir Grains include approximately 2-3 tps./30-35 grams of fresh Kefir grains, and instructions on how to care, maintain and proprogate your fresh milk Kefir grains.
 Our Kefir grains are proprogated using only highest quality fresh local pasteurized cow milk.
 Some suppliers sell dehydrated Kefir grains which do not work as well as fresh grains.
 Our Kefir grains are made fresh each week.
 Prior to shipping they are flash frozen to preserve their vitality during shipping.
 Real Kefir grains will produce a full flavor profile, making authentic Kefir.
 These Kefir grains will proprogate, producing more grains.
 Working with real Kefir grains is easy.
 A few minutes each day will make the process simple and produce a superior product.
 Healthy and probiotic, Kefir is an excellent supplement to your diet.
 One tablespoon can make one quart or liter of Kefir within 24 hours.
 When you receive your fresh Kefir grains, you will want to revive them a bit by giving them a fresh batch of milk, using approximately 2-3 cups(473ml) of milk and allow them 24 hours to make your first batch of mild Kefir.
 Twenty-four hours later, strain the grains through a moistened paper coffee filter or fine cloth, then add the grains to a fresh batch of milk.
 All you need is a glass or plastic jar to grow your Kefir in.
 Milk Kefir grains can be used to make water Kefir.

 Purchase and additional package of Fresh Kefir Grains for only $9.97